VasanthVanan/computer-networking-top-down-approach-notes/Chapter 1: Computer Networks and the Internet.md

 ### 1.4.4 Home Access: 5G Fixed Wireless

-- 5G fixed wireless is an emerging technology for high-speed residential access.
+- 5G fixed wireless is an emerging technology for high speed residential access.
 - It eliminates the need for **costly** and **unreliable cabling** from the telco's central office (CO) to homes.
-- Data is sent wirelessly from a provider's base station to a modem in the home using beam-forming technology.
+- Data is sent wirelessly from a provider's base station to a modem in the home using beam forming technology.
 - A WiFi wireless router is connected to the modem, similar to cable or DSL modem setups.

 ### 1.4.5 Enterprise & Home Access: Ethernet, WiFi

-- Ethernet is the predominant LAN technology, using twisted-pair copper wire with access speeds from 100 Mbps to tens of Gbps.
+- Ethernet is the predominant LAN technology, using twisted pair copper wire with access speeds from 100 Mbps to tens of Gbps.
 - Wireless LAN users connect to an access point, which is linked to the enterprise's network (usually via wired Ethernet).
 - IEEE 802.11 (WiFi) is widely used for wireless LAN access with shared transmission rates exceeding 100 Mbps.
 - Ethernet and WiFi are used not only in enterprise settings but also in home networks.